Aditya-Chaurasia11/NFTance/README.md

 # NFTance
-This project is a decentralized video marketplace built on the Theta blockchain.
-It allows users to mint, buy, sell, and trade video NFTs.
-The platform leverages Web3 technologies to ensure transparency, security, and decentralized ownership of digital assets.
+Mint, buy, sell, and explore unique digital NFTs on our platform, providing secure and transparent ownership of digital video content with the power of Cardano zkEVM Testnet.
 ## Tech Stack
 ### Frontend
 - React.js
 - Material UI
 - CSS
 - Ethersjs
-- Theta SDK
 ### Backend
 - Solidity
 - IPFS (Pinata)
 - openzeppelin
+- cardona zkEVM Testnet

 ## Features of THETAVID:

-- Minting: Users can mint new video NFTs by uploading video files and metadata.
+- Creation and Ownership: Users can easily create, manage, and monetize their own NFTs, ensuring true ownership.
-- Trading: Users can list their video NFTs for sale, purchase, or trade.
+- Trading: Users can list their digital NFTs for sale, purchase, or trade.
+- Content Security: To protect intellectual property, the platform implements watermarks on NFT images and restricts video previews to a few seconds, reducing the risk of unauthorized screenshots and content theft.
 - Ownership Transfer: Automatic transfer of ownership upon transaction completion.
-- Preview: Allow users to view a preview of video NFTs for a few seconds before purchasing.

 ## Smart Contracts:
-- contract.sol: Smart contract for minting and managing video NFTs and handling marketplace functionalities like sale, purchase, or trade.
+- contract.sol: Smart contract for minting and managing digital NFTs and handling marketplace functionalities like sale, purchase, or trade.
 - OpenZeppelin: Implementation of the ERC721 standard for non-fungible tokens (NFTs).

 ## Run Locally